-- Lessons missed by student with no notice to instructor will not be made up.
+Lessons missed by the student with no notice to the instructor will not be made up.

 Performing is a required discipline of music study.
 Students who learn to perform develop many character traits that distinguish them from those who have not had such an opportunity.
 Students are expected to participate in recitals.